DagmawiYohannes3914/Tic-tac-toe/README.md

-# Tic-tac-toe game using python and Tkinter library
+# Tic-tac-toe game using python and tkinter library